A Typical Investigation

 - Law enforcement is contacted; they secure the scene and perform an initial investigation.
 Law enforcement contacts the Medical Examiner Investigator on duty.

 - The Medical Examiner Investigator arrives on scene and determines the circumstances surrounding death.
-He/she takes custody of the decedent's personal property and medications.
+He/she takes custody of the decedent's personal property.
 The body is examined, and photographed, then sealed in a body bag with a tamper-proof seal, in front of witnesses.
 The investigator speaks to family members and provides a Medical Examiner Pamphlet, the pamphlet answers typical family questions.

 - If not at the death scene, next-of-kin is located and informed of the death.